 The East Stadium Nebraska Athletic Performance Lab comprises approximately 23,000 square feet on the second and third floors of East Memorial Stadium.
 This cutting-edge facility allows the University of Nebraska-Lincoln to establish a center for excellence in sports science that provides a unique link between UNL's prestigious Athletics program, various academic departments within the University, and private partners with a shared interest in improving the health, safety and welfare of our student athletes and the general community.

-Under the direction of Judith M. Burnfield, PhD, PT the Nebraska Athletic Performance Lab will allows researchers space to conduct advanced research on everything from the biomechanics of elite athletes to athletic and nutrition supplements to biomarkers that measure saliva and recovery time to cardiovascular research to athletic equipment issues such as helmet and footwear design.
+Under the direction of Jack Ransone, PhD, ATC, FACSM the Nebraska Athletic Performance Lab will allow researchers space to conduct advanced research on everything from the biomechanics of elite athletes to athletic and nutrition supplements to biomarkers that measure saliva and recovery time to cardiovascular research to athletic equipment issues such as helmet and footwear design.
 This research will allow for innovative solutions that will benefit athletes in terms of their safety and athletic performance which will also scale to the benefit of the general public.

 - The Nebraska Athletic Performance Laboratory (NAPL) is located in the East side of Memorial Stadium and is led by a director, a Senior Research Associate, five postdoctoral researchers, and a research analyst.